 We offer our customers warranties on many of the products that we sell.
 These warranties typically provide for repairs and maintenance of the products if problems arise during a specified time period after original shipment.
 Concurrent with the sale of products, we record a provision for estimated warranty expenses with a corresponding increase in cost of goods sold.
 We periodically adjust this provision based on historical experience and anticipated expenses.
 We charge actual expenses of repairs under warranty, including parts and labor, to this provision when incurred.
-The warranty provision is included in other accrued expenses and current liabilities in the consolidated balance sheets.
+The current obligation for warranty provision is included in other accrued expenses and current liabilities and the noncurrent portion is included in other long-term liabilities in the consolidated balance sheets.